gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    This document defines the usage of either DTLS 1.3
    {{I-D.ietf-tls-dtls13}}, or DTLS 1.2 {{RFC6347}}.
    Earlier versions of DTLS MUST NOT be used (see {{RFC8996}}).
+   DTLS 1.3 is RECOMMENDED for security and performance reasons.
    It is expected that DTLS/SCTP as described in this document will work with future versions of DTLS.